-When planning a move to Canada, we talk a lot about settling in to your new surroundings, and how to make the most of your new home.
+When planning a new life in Canada, we talk a lot about settling in to your new surroundings, and how to make the most of your new home.

-One area that’s often overlooked is how to round off, however temporarily, your existing life in your home country.
+One area that’s often overlooked is how to round off, however temporarily, your existing life in your home country before starting your new life in Canada.

-Here are our tips to help you wrap up your life back home.
-You should also take a look at this essential checklist for things you can do pre-departure that will give you a head-start in your new life once you arrive in Canada.
+Here are our tips to help you wrap up your life back home before your new life in Canada.
+You should also take a look at this essential checklist for things you can do pre-departure that will give you a head-start in your new life in Canada.

 We also highly recommend you keep up-to-date with latest immigration developments – as anyone will tell you, changes happen regularly that can affect your move.